How to Make Your Singing Sound Better on the Livestream

 Most singers, when they go higher, tend to lift their chin (reeeeeeeach!) and go super small and wide with their mouth shape.
 This causes tension, pitchy notes, and cuts off so much of your potential power and volume.

 Instead, keep your chin down, drop your jaw, and aim for a narrow (vertical) mouth shape, not wide (horizontal).
 It creates so much more efficiency for your voice, which for you means freedom, power and way better pitch!
-Check out this quick video tip where I demonstrate this in a song!

 5. Warm up your voice.